Website Design & Development – How to make websites work on many levels.

-It’s been very interesting to witness the progression of web development and website design over the last 25 years.
+It’s been very interesting to witness the progression of website design and development over the last 25 years.
 A lot of trends come and go, technology improves, entirely new platforms have been developed and the graphic style continues to evolve.

 So let’s look at a few of the most critical levels of website performance…